plugcommunity/documentation/api/endpoints/auth_login.md

 # auth/login Endpoint

-The auth/login endpoint logs you into the plug.dj service
+The auth/login endpoint logs you into the plug.dj service.

 ### Endpoint